korkuts-stanislau/resume/README.md

-# resume
+# Resume
-Is is my repository for resume
+It is my repository for resume